 Scenic features include the Volga River and the old steel bridges that cross it, striking rock formations, prairie areas and natural woodlands with unusual stands of aspen and Canadian yew.
 Changes of season provide vivid contrasts in snowy winter, bright wild flowers and foliage in spring, shady woodlands in summer and vivid colors in autumn.

 The area lies just east of State Highway 150 and about five miles south of U.S. Highway 18.
 The Volga River Recreation Area is in Fayette County.
 Cedar Rapids is 70 miles south, Dubuque is 90 miles southeast, and Waterloo is 55 miles southwest of the area.

-Boat Launch Ramp, Boating, Camping - Electric, Camping - Equestrian, Camping - Full Hook-up, Camping - Nonelectric, Camping - Youth Group, Cross Country Skiing, Dump Station, Fishing, Hiking, Horseback Riding, Hunting, Jogging/Running, Modern Campground, Mountain Biking, Non-modern Campground, Park Lake, Picnic Area, Picnic Shelter, Restrooms, Snowmobiling, Trails, Cross County Skiing, Trails, Equestrian, Trails, Hiking, Trails, Mountain Bike, Trails, Snowmobile, Walking, Water Hydrants , Wildflower Viewing, Wildlife ViewingMore than a mile
+Bicycling, Bird Watching, Boat Launch Ramp, Boating, Camping - Electric, Camping - Equestrian, Camping - Full Hook-up, Camping - Nonelectric, Camping - Youth Group, Cross Country Skiing, Dock, Boat, Dock, Fishing, Dump Station, Fishing, Hiking, Horseback Riding, Hunting, Jogging/Running, Modern Campground, Mountain Biking, Non-modern Campground, Park Lake, Picnic Area, Picnic Shelter, Restrooms, Snowmobiling, Trails, Cross County Skiing, Trails, Equestrian, Trails, Hiking, Trails, Mountain Bike, Trails, Snowmobile, Walking, Water Hydrants , Wildflower Viewing, Wildlife ViewingLess than a mile

-Church, Golf, Grocery Store, Hospital, Retail, Bait & Tackle, Retail, Drinks, Retail, Firewood, Retail, Ice, Retail, Snacks
+ATM/Cash Machine, Church, Golf, Grocery Store, Hospital, Retail, Bait & Tackle, Retail, Drinks